-grandmother cells, distributed codes, sparse codes - "binding by synchrony" Modeling large-scale neural systems & systems analysis Much of the modeling of visual processing has been built on the tools that we've learned about.
+grandmother cells, distributed codes, sparse codes - "binding by synchrony" Just two cortical pathways?
+There are other proposals, such as for "tools", or for rapid coarse vs. slower fine processing.
+Modeling large-scale neural systems & systems analysis Much of the modeling of visual processing has been built on the tools that we've learned about.
 But there are many aspects of brain modeling that require additional tools and ways of thinking.
 Modeling information processing functions: